Style Ambiguity Loss Using CLIP: Results

 \section{Results}

 Given three types of classifier and two datasets, we had six models.
-We refer to those models as the "creative" models.
-We also wanted to compare these models to a model trained with \textit{just} utility loss and a model that was not trained at all off of the benchmark.
-For the non-creative models, we also generate samples with a smaller amount of inference steps, to dispel the notion that the "creative" models are just learning blurrier, noisier versions of normal models.
-A breakdown on all the models is in table \ref{tab:methods}.
-Note that for methods \textit{clip-full} and \textit{clip-med}, we don't use the data in the data for the classifier per se; however, we use the style class labels, which are unique to the datasets in question. \textit{clip-full} uses \(L_{full}\) and \textit{clip-med} uses \(L_{mediums}\).
+Each model was trained for 100 epochs on a single NVIDIA A100 Tensor Core GPU, elapsing roughly 14 hours each.
+Note that for methods \textit{text-full} and \textit{text-med}, we don't use the data in the data for the classifier per se; however, we use the style class labels, which are unique to the datasets in question. \textit{text-full} uses \(L_{full}\) and \textit{text-med} uses \(L_{mediums}\).
 We generated all images with width and height = 512.
-The authors used width and height = 256 in the original CAN paper.
-However, given that larger, more detailed images are preferred by most people, we thought it more relevant to focus on larger images.